lylhw13/vs_Hugo/content/post/zhaopin/c++.md

 crt1 is used on systems that support constructors and destructors (functions called before and after main and exit).
 In this case main is treated like a normal function call. crt0 is used on systems that do not support constructors/destructors.

+If people disable ctors/dtors, then crt1.o should be a copy of crt0.o.
+That works nicely as well.